Maya medicine: Plant and herbal medicine

 The study and observation of plants has been of high importance to the Maya for centuries.
 However, the study of medicinal plants was limited to the priestly class.
 Plants and herbal remedies were often used in collaboration with other techniques to cure disease.
 Knowledge of the effects of certain plants on human beings was often used to prescribe an antidote to a particular ailment, but it is also important to note that medicine men also frequently relied on the color of a plant or other remedy in certain situations.
 For instance, yellow plants and fruits were used in curing jaundice; red for problems characterized by blood; and burned feathers of red birds in curing yellow fever.

+In addition to color, smell and taste were used for sensory based plant selection of medicinal plants.
+This sensory based system often times has scientific grounding in the chemical make-up of plants.
+Plants that are more aromatic were used to cure respiratory illnesses.
+Aromatic plants generally have high concentrations of essential oils, which are small, volatile, organic compounds that plants produce consisting of terpenes.
+The terpene compounds can disrupt bacterial and fungal cell membranes which means they can have antimicrobial effects and can help infections.
+Aromatic plants frequently used include Mentha, Satureja, Ocimum (mint family), and citrus.
+Plants that have an astringent taste such as Guava, are often used for gastrointestinal inflammation and diarrhea.
+Astringent plants have tannins which are biomolecules called polyphenols.
+In the body, tannins can bind to proteins in the gut lining, helping to reduce inflammation and secretion.

-In cases of skin irritation, wounds and headaches, fresh vegetation was often used in the form of plasters applied directly to the skin.
+In cases of skin irritation, wounds, and headaches, fresh vegetation was often used in the form of plasters applied directly to the skin.
 Plasters were also rubbed on the skin to shield spirits.
 Depending on the ailment, plants were boiled and used in herbal drinks and/or baths, eaten raw, snorted, smoked, or inserted into one of the body's orifices.
 Common plants used for medicine include, but are not limited to, chili peppers, cacao, tobacco, agave, and the pitarilla tree.
 In addition, animal parts, such as those from the crocodile, insects, fish and birds were combined into the herbal concoctions.
 In most cases, a mixture of plant and animal product was prepared to cure a specific ailment.